Diet

 Vitamin C, or ascorbic acid, is an important part of a guinea pig’s diet.

-Guinea pigs cannot synthesize vitamin C on their own; they need to take it from other sources.
+Guinea pigs can’t synthesize vitamin C on their own.
+They need to take it from other sources.

 Vitamin C protects guinea pigs from scurvy and anemia and also increases the functionality of their immune system.